 Create engaging and informative content

 Creating engaging and informative content is crucial for driving sales on TikTok.
 This can include product demonstrations, unboxing videos, and tutorials.
-Alongside this, you can run live streams to maximize engagement with your audience.
+You can also run live streams to maximise engagement with your audience.

 By providing valuable information about your products and services, you can build trust and credibility with your audience.